autoplot/dev/talks/20210921_umn/000_talk.md

 * CDAWeb, Das2Servers, and HAPI servers
 * orbits for time intervals and other Autoplot quirks.
 * using PNGWalkTool Quality Control.
+* filters on the data tab
+  - load in waveform data, fftPower to show as spectrum
 * scripting -- [ https://github.com/autoplot/documentation/wiki/scripting ]
 * collaboration with scripting, using GitHub and GitLabs.
   - what is git -- RCS system